Choosing Child Care

-Prepare questions for your initial phone contact to help zero in on "deal-breaker" criteria.
+Prepare questions for your initial phone contact to help zero in on “deal-breaker” criteria.
 Always ask one question at a time rather than compound questions.
-Gather basic information first if you can be looking on the internet.
+Gather basic information first if it is available.
 Most live-in care agencies and some day care centers have websites.

 - Establish the program or individual’s ability to meet your basic needs.

 - Inquire about availability.
 A minimum of two months lead-time is recommended for a child care search; in some communities children go on waiting lists at birth.

 - Arrange an observation if it is a group setting.

 - Interview an individual in person if the candidate is local or by phone if you are considering someone from another part of the US, or an au pair from another country.

 - Frame your questions so that they cannot be answered with just one word.

 - Be sure to allow time for questions as the content of questions from the candidate is instructive.